antoniomari/ADA-CAPI-DataStory/index.md

 {% include in-degrees.html %}

 This does look like a serious difference.
-The target articles that were reached had an in-degree of 59.8 on average, while that of the target articles that were not reached was only 27.8.
+The target articles that were reached had an **in-degree of 59.8 on average**, while that of the target articles that were not reached was only **27.8**.
 Of course, any article can be reached or not depending on the game, but the collection of all these games played over the years does show a clear trend.
-This is further confirmed by a t-test with a p-value of 0.000, giving us the ability to reject the null hypothesis that the in-degrees of the target articles are statistically the same in the finished and unfinished paths.
+This is further confirmed by a **t-test with a p-value of 0.000**, giving us the ability to reject the null hypothesis that the in-degrees of the target articles are statistically the same in the finished and unfinished paths.

 We conjecture that the out-degrees of starting articles may result in a similar pattern, thinking that if the player has more ways to start their game, the more likely it would be that they can finish it.
 However, this does not come to be true, and we fail to reject the null in this case.